mengbinhao/jack-note/docs/english/NPR.md

   - dim v/adj

   > well, u know, it went go hours and hours and didn't break up until after midnight
-  > what ur perspectice on all this
+  > what ur perspective on all this
   > he's not in good shape at home

 - 2019.12.23